 - Stoves are messy; depending on the fuel, they can be sooty and easy to spill

-- The base is narrow and unbalanced – need a stand, hard to set the pot on the stove
+- The base is narrow and unbalanced – it needs a stand, and it is hard to set the pot on the stove

 - They can be unsafe – easy to spill fuel and fire

 Solid Fuel Stoves

 Hikers refer to solid fuel backpacking stoves as Esbit Stoves.
-Esbit tablets are the fuel cubes that you burn to boil water or cook your food.
+Esbit tablets are the fuel cubes you burn to boil water or cook food.
 It takes about 8 minutes to boil two cups of water with a cube.

 You will need a stand or potholder for the Esbit cube.
 I have seen minimalist hikers dig a hole in the ground, place the cube in the hole, and put the pot on top.